Cobbler (v3.3.7) Windows Deployment Guide

 cobbler sync

-The PXE Client VM can now be powered on, and should automatically boot to PXE and install Windows 10 to the VM HDD using the “autounattended.xml” answerfile template.
+The PXE Client VM can now be powered on, and should automatically boot to PXE and install Windows 10 to the VM HDD using the “autounattended.xml” answerfile.

 • See the Tips & Troubleshooting section below for a fix for an issue encountered on the PXE client during the start-net.cmd script on both VirualBox and VMWare VMs